LLNL/lbann/docs/layers/transform_layers.rst

 DiscreteRandom (Deprecated)
 ----------------------------------------

-The DiscreteRandom layer is deprecated.
+The :python:`DiscreteRandom` layer is deprecated.

 Arguments: